divblox/divblox.github.io/troubleshooting.md

 [configure your database settings](getting-started.md?id=environments) before checking again.

 ## Linux
-divblox makes use of code generation to create its components and ORM class files.
+Divblox makes use of code generation to create its components and ORM class files.
 This means that full write access is required in order for everything to work correctly.
-To avoid most of the common issues in this regard, ensure that the user that is used to run your web server has ownership and write permission for the divblox folder.
+To avoid most of the common issues in this regard, ensure that the user that is used to run your web server has ownership and write permission for the Divblox folder.

 ## Windows
-divblox was created on a UNIX based operating system and it is recommended that you use MacOS for the best experience when developing with the framework.
+Divblox was created on a UNIX based operating system and it is recommended that you use MacOS for the best experience when developing with the framework.
 However, we do try to support Windows as far as possible.
-The following are common issues users experience when setting up divblox on Windows environments:
+The following are common issues users experience when setting up Divblox on Windows environments:
 ### Basecamp communication error (SSL)
 The installation wizard complains that the connection to basecamp cannot be established because of an SSL Certificate problem.
 Specifically: unable to get local issuer certificate.
 To solve this problem, follow these steps: